-Welcome a military family to your city and know your child's toys will be put to good use.
-Contact the military family support group at your local base to find a good home for your children's toys or visit Operation Homefront to search for current needs.
+You also can contact a local military family support group to find a home for your toy donations, or contact Operation Homefront to search for current needs.

 9. Social Services

-Your local social services division can connect you to a variety of kids who would love to play with your child's unwanted toys.
-This state department can get your donated toys to families who are less fortunate or to children in foster care where resources may be limited.
+Your local social services division likely will be able to connect you with a variety of kids who would love to play with your gently used children's toys.

 10. Police and Fire Departments